Works timelines are indicative and may be subject to change.

 Stage Two (In Progress)

-Stage Two of the project - works on Palmerston Street (Victoria Street to Smith Street) - will commence at 6:00PM on Monday 12 February 2018.
+Stage Two of the project - works on Palmerston Street (Victoria Street to Smith Street) - commenced at 6:00PM on Monday 12 February 2018.

-Traffic flow on Palmerston Street will change to one way from Victoria Street to Smith Street from Saturday 17 February 2018 to accommodate changes to the underground stormwater pits and pipes.
+Traffic flow on Palmerston Street has temporarily changed to one way from Victoria Street to Smith Street to accommodate changes to the underground stormwater pits and pipes.

 Parking on the south side of Palmerston Street will be relocated and switched to accommodate the change in traffic direction.